Making No-Bake Thai Tea Cheesecake is an easy and quick cheesecake recipe with a subtly fragrant, mellow, and creamy Thai tea infusion.

 Thai Tea Cheesecake

-- Soak the gelatin sheet in cold water until soft.
+- Soak the gelatin sheets in cold water until soft.
 Set aside.

 - Steep the tea for 10 minutes before straining it through a fine-mesh strainer.
 Set aside and let the mixture cool completely.

-- With a hand mixer or stand mixer with a whisk attachment, whip the remaining 1 cup of heavy cream until stiff peak.
+- With a hand mixer or stand mixer with a whisk attachment, whip the remaining 1 cup (250 ml) heavy cream until stiff peak.
 Set aside.

 - With a hand mixer or stand mixer with a whisk or paddle attachment, mix cream cheese, whipped cream, and vanilla extract until well combined.